matloff/R-Style-Guide/README.md

 Recently I was running some vital production code written by others.
 The code runs input files and processes them in complex ways.

-In many cases, the input file have problems.
+In many cases for this code, the input files have problems.
 These can occur in myriad ways, causing the software to choke.
-In the case of one particular input file, the code did choke, so I ran **debugger()**, finding that the problem occurred on the line (I've changed things slighly)
+In the case of one particular input file, the code did choke, so I ran **debugger()**, finding that the problem occurred on the line (I've changed things slightly, changing some names and actually shortening it)

 ``` r
 cn <- paste(g[which(!is.na(str_locate(clientLines,"^[]*cn")[,"start"]))[1]:(abs_-1L)],collapse="")